-Developers are not able to add custom operations to an image toolkit.
-Based on the current design they can only extend a toolkit and implement new operations.
-For example if they want to add new operations to GD toolkit, they need to extend GD toolkit.
-Other modules may want to add other operations to the same GD toolkit and they need to extend too GD (but which one?).
+Developers are not able to add image toolkit specific code to their effects.
+Based on the current design they can only extend a toolkit to add that code.
+For example, if they want to add new operations to GD toolkit, they need to extend GD toolkit.
+But as other modules may want to do the same, clashes can occur where multiple image toolkits exists that are derived from the GD toolkit.

 Original report by @fietserwin

 The image system has now largely been converted to a plugin based system.
 As co-maintainer for imagecache_actions this triggered me to start thinking about how to convert our module (that implements a set of image effects) to D8.